paddelkraft/deno_modules/type_wrapper/README.md

 > `public static fromJSON(value: T): TypeWrapper<T>`

-Examples will be provaded in the usafge section
+Examples will be provaded in the usage section

+Please feel free to add more functions in the interface if you would like to increase consinstency in the types by making sure the same methods are available in all types.

 ### TypeWrapper class